LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

 Training
 ''''''''
-With the configuration scipt complete, we can utilize the command line interface to train our predator.
+With the configuration script complete, we can utilize the command line interface to train our predator.
 We simply type ``admiral train predator_prey_training.py``, where `predator_prey_training.py` is our configuration file.
 This will launch Admiral, which will process the script and launch RLlib according to the